oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 # Data Formats {#data_formats}

-This section defines data formats for SD-JWTs, Disclosures, Key Binding JWTs and formats for combining these elements for transport.
+This section defines data formats for SD-JWTs including Disclosures and Key Binding JWTs.

 ## Format of an SD-JWT {#creating_sd_jwt}